ModUDuke/courses-causal-inference-with-r-an-introduction/chapter3.md

 # 2) Calculate the ATE for individuals in the `Treatment` group by subtracting the average attendance (`attended`) of this group prior to the months of the experiment (`ExpMonths`==FALSE) from the average attendance (`attended`) of this group during the experiment (`ExpMonths`==TRUE).
 To help get you started, we fill in the first half of this equation, so fill in the second half.

     Solution2<- mean(Baseball$attended[Baseball$treatment==1 & Baseball$ExpMonths==TRUE]) -

+# Now let's see what that ATE estimate is by printing out the value of Solution2:

+    Solution2

 ```

 `@solution`